 Some of the compelling factors include the following:

 - The cost of keeping plastic bag litter out of waterways and the ocean.
 According to the Natural Resources Defense Council, Californians pay $11 per capita each year to keep plastic bags from ending up in oceans as marine pollution.
 The cost to protect California waters from waste is around $428 million annually, with about 8 to 25 percent of this expenditure attributable to plastic bags.

 - The cost of plastic bags jams resulting in damage to recycling equipment.
 In San Jose, California alone, damage caused by plastic film results in a $1 million loss annually.

 - Impact on ocean life.
 Some 267 species have been adversely affected by plastic marine debris.
 Plastic bags eventually break down into small fragments.

 A recent story at treehugger.com outlines the ongoing struggle between proponents of bag bans and industry lobbyists in both Seattle as well as in California.
-In Seattle, city council ultimately succeeded in its ban.
+In Seattle, the city council ultimately succeeded in its ban.
 The author speculates that a new bill for a statewide ban of plastic bags in California will go up for a vote in 2014, with the support of the California Grocers Association.
 Meanwhile, industry works to boost recycling rates through initiatives such as those undertaken by Wegmans and other retailers.

-In Europe, European Union policy is increasingly looking to eradicate disposable plastic from the waste stream.
+In Europe, the European Union policy is increasingly looking to eradicate disposable plastic from the waste stream.
 The EU is looking for 55% of all plastic to be recycled by 2030 and for EU member states to cut back the consumption of bags per person from 90 a year to 40 by 2026.